KaiNorberg/PatchworkOS/README.md

 ### Scheduler

 The scheduler has not yet been properly benchmarked.
-However, testing using the "threadtest" program shows that the DOOM port remains more or less playable even with 1000+ threads running at 100% CPU load, so until proper benchmarking is done, we can condlude that performance is adequate.
+However, testing using the "threadtest" program shows that the DOOM port remains more or less playable even with 1000+ threads running at 100% CPU load, so until proper benchmarking is done, we can conclude that performance is adequate.

 ## Shell Utilities